valeriangalliat/markdown-it-anchor/README.md

 rendering with the `token` and an `info` object.
 The `info` object has `title` and `slug` properties with the token content and the slug used for the identifier.

+Finally, we set by default [`tabindex="-1"`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) on headers.
+This marks the headers as focusable elements that are not reachable by keyboard navigation.
+The effect is that screen readers will read the title content when it's being jumped to.
+Outside of screen readers, the experience is the same as not setting that attribute.
+You can override this behavior with the `tabIndex` option.
+Set it to `false` to remove the attribute altogether, otherwise the value will be used as attribute value.

 ## User-friendly URLs